Nicotinamide Mononucleotide Supplements (NMN) Made Easy: How This Latest Anti-Aging Breakthrough Works

 It's not as crazy as you may think.

-You're about to discover all about a molecule called nicotinamide mononucleotide, or NMN for short, that has been pouring through the headlines of scientific journals and clinical studies lately.
+You're about to discover all about a molecule called nicotinamide mononucleotide, or NMN for short, that has been pouring through the headlines of scientific journals and clinical studies lately, and its supplements have been flying off the shelves.

 It has engineers and scientists rushing to become the name behind one of the biggest anti aging updates of the past decade.
 Nicotinamide mononucleotide has quickly moved from experiments on yeast and rodents... to it's upcoming debut of their first human clinical trials in Tokyo, Japan.